Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 If you fly into Corfu with only a small carry-on, you can walk from the airport to the old town of Corfu.

-If you are starting in Athens, the easiest way to get to Corfu is to fly.
-There are no direct ferries from Athens to Corfu, so if you insist on a boat you need to travel through the mainland to the western side of the country in order to get a boat.
+If you are starting in Athens, flying is the easiest way to get to Corfu.
+There are no direct ferries from Athens to Corfu, so if you insist on a boat, you must travel through the mainland to the western side of the country.

 📍 Grab a FREE GOOGLE MAP of my favorite locations in Corfu!